Our Story

 Our mission empowers, promotes and supports all women and their families through anti-domestic violence education, interfaith outreach, philanthropy and social services.

-EVERYONE deserves to live in a violence free world.
+EVERYONE deserves to live in a world free of violence.

 Our History